 Industry standards for grading conditions of coins:

-PF: Proof.
+PF or PR: Proof.
 A specially made coin distinguished by sharpness of detail and usually with a brilliant, mirror-like surface.
 Proof refers to the method of manufacture and is not a grade.
 The term implies superior condition unless otherwise noted.

 MS: Mint State.
 The terms Mint State (MS) and Uncirculated (UNC) are interchangeable and refer to coins showing no trace of wear.
 Such coins may vary slightly due to minor surface imperfections.